John Fox (American football): Denver Broncos

 In the 2013 NFL season, quarterback Peyton Manning threw for 5,477 yards and 55 touchdowns, both records, and the offense combined for 7,317 yards, also a record.
 Fox coached the Broncos to Super Bowl XLVIII, where they played the NFC champion Seattle Seahawks.
 He is one of four head coaches to win both an NFC and an AFC championship game along with Bill Parcells, Dan Reeves, and Andy Reid, and one of seven coaches to reach the Super Bowl with multiple teams.
 On February 2, 2014, the Broncos lost to the Seahawks 43–8.

 Fox coached the Broncos to another strong season in 2014; the Broncos finished the regular season 12–4.
 They earned the AFC's number 2 seed and a first-round playoff bye.
 Hosting Peyton Manning's former team, the Indianapolis Colts at home in the Divisional Round, the Broncos were upset 24–13 and were eliminated from the playoffs.

 On January 12, 2015, the day after Denver lost in the Divisional Round of the playoffs, Fox and the Broncos mutually agreed to part ways.
 Fox left the Broncos with the highest regular season win percentage in team history.
 However, general manager John Elway felt the Broncos hadn't shown enough fight at critical times in the playoffs.

-Fox is only the second head coach in NFL history to win four straight division titles since joining a new team; He is also the only head coach in Broncos history to have never missed the playoffs in their tenure.
+Fox is only the second head coach in NFL history to win four straight division titles since joining a new team, and also the only head coach in Broncos history to have never missed the playoffs in their tenure.

 Chicago Bears

 On January 16, 2015, Fox accepted a four-year deal to become head coach of the Chicago Bears.
 Fox led the Bears to a 6–10 record in his first season, only the second time in his career where he had double-digit losses.
 In the third game of the season, a 26–0 road loss against the Seattle Seahawks, the Bears punted on all of its ten possessions, the only time a team has punted on all of its possessions at least since 1980.

-Fox finished his second season with the Bears with a 3–13 record, tied for the worst record for the Bears since the NFL changed to a 16-game season, as well as the first consecutive losing season in Fox's head coaching career.
+Fox finished his second season with the Bears with a 3–13 record, tied for the worst record by the Bears since the NFL changed to a 16-game season, as well as the first consecutive losing season in Fox's head coaching career.

 After a 1–3 start in 2017, Fox benched quarterback Mike Glennon in favor of rookie Mitchell Trubisky in Week 5.
 With Trubisky, the Bears finished the season 5–11, and Fox was fired at the season's end on January 1, 2018.
 His overall record with the Bears was 14–34, the second-lowest win percentage in franchise history, as the team failed to record a winning streak longer than two games and finished last in the NFC North in all three seasons.